open-runtimes/open-runtimes/README.md

 ### Build

 The Build is composed from a queue and set of workers, the build process receives the raw codebase from the filesystem or a VCS and compiles or packages it with all dependencies.
 The build help with providing the dev's Function as a ready-to-execute codebase for the Runtime.

+## Contributing

+All code contributions - including those of people having commit access - must go through a pull request and be approved by a core developer before being merged.
+This is to ensure a proper review of all the code.

+We truly ❤️ pull requests!
+If you wish to help, you can learn more about how you can contribute to this project in the [contribution guide](CONTRIBUTING.md).

+## Security

+For security issues, kindly email us at [security@appwrite.io](mailto:security@appwrite.io) instead of posting a public issue on GitHub.

+## Follow Us

+Join our growing community around the world!
+See our official [Blog](https://medium.com/appwrite-io).
+Follow us on [Twitter](https://twitter.com/appwrite), [Facebook Page](https://www.facebook.com/appwrite.io), [Facebook Group](https://www.facebook.com/groups/appwrite.developers/) , [Dev Community](https://dev.to/appwrite) or join our live [Discord server](https://appwrite.io/discord) for more help, ideas, and discussions.

+## License

+This repository is available under the [BSD 3-Clause License](./LICENSE).